 Punjabi Wedding Rituals

-Owing to its unique sacred traditional culture, Punjab stands among the most colorful and purest states in India.
-People in Punjab are simple but fun-loving who always believe in expressing their feelings with zest.
+Punjabi Wedding Rituals – Owing to its unique sacred traditional culture, Punjab stands among the most colorful and purest states in India.
+People in Punjab are simple but fun-loving, who always believe in expressing their feelings with zest.
 They celebrate their events with great zeal, music, dance, and revelry, be it a wedding function or some other occasion.
-Talking about wedding traditions in Punjab, it takes you into a world full of loud music, choreographed dance, sacred rituals, delicious spicy food, and Patiala pegs.
+Talking about wedding traditions in Punjab takes you into a world full of loud music, choreographed dance, sacred rituals, delicious spicy food, and Patiala pegs.

 The weddings in Punjab are lavished with unlimited fun and celebration.
-Punjabi weddings followed by pre and post-wedding rituals make it look prestigious and an enjoyable fair.
+Punjabi weddings, followed by pre- and post-wedding rituals, make it look prestigious and an enjoyable fair.
 They do not miss even a single chance to jolly.
-Their wedding depicts their inclination towards sticking to old culture, although with a traditional twist to them sometimes.
+Their wedding depicts their inclination towards sticking to old culture, although with a traditional twist to it sometimes.
 From exclusive lehengas to the clamorous baratis, ‘the dance till you drop’, welcoming the host to the friendly Sangeet ceremony makes a Punjabi wedding look like a roller-coaster.

 1. Roka and Thaka

-When all aspects of the marriage look good the bride’s family offers the groom their blessings accompanied by several gifts for the whole family such as sweets, chocolates, clothes, and money (which is often called Shagun).
-The custom performed is known as Roka, The bride’s presence is not necessary for Roka.
-The Groom’s family reverts the gesture by visiting the bride’s residence on a separate day carrying gift hampers.
+When all aspects of the marriage look good, the bride’s family offers the groom their blessing, accompanied by several gifts for the whole family, such as sweets, chocolates, clothes, and money (which is often called Shagun).
+The custom performed is known as R.ka.
+The bride’s presence is not necessary for Roka.
+The Groom’s family reverts the gesture by visiting the bride’s residence on a separate day, carrying gift hampers.
 This return ceremony is called Thaka.
 These ceremonies mark the involvement of close family members only.
-The relationship between two families develops by organizing a small pooja called Ardaas.
+The relationship between the two families develops by organizing a small pooja called Ardaas.

 2. Sagai